 TDI also covers pregnancy-related disabilities or complications.
 For example, you are covered if you are unable to work due to a pregnancy-related medical condition.
 You can also receive TDI to recover from childbirth, both vaginal and Caesarian.
+For more information, see "Can I receive TDI during pregnancy and after childbirth?" below.

-What benefits can I receive?
+3. What benefits can I receive?

-For covered workers, TDI provides cash payments equal to one-half of the worker's average weekly wage, up to a maximum of \$170 per week.
+For covered workers, TDI provides cash payments equal to one-half (1⁄2) of the worker's average weekly wage, up to a maximum of \$170 per week.
 TDI does not cover medical bills or any other expenses beyond those payments.